 Worth getting out of bed for

 Among its myriad charms, the hotel's cuisine is a stand-out, so take a cue from the talented kitchen team and attend a class at HH & Co's on-site cookery school.
 Both beginners and masterchefs can learn insider tips and tricks from Angela Hartnett and Luke Holder, the duo behind the hotel's acclaimed restaurant.
-Full- and half-day courses range from risotto and pasta making, to cocktail mixing, to biscotti crafting.
-Get out into the country air for a spot of horse riding, archery, falconry or rambling.
+Full- and half-day courses range from risotto and pasta making to cocktail mixing and biscotti crafting.
+Get out into the country air for a spot of horse-riding, archery, falconry or rambling.
 Stock up on seasonal fruit and veg at Warborne Farm, a mile and a half east of Lymington.
-Visit the vintage cars at the Motor Museum in Beaulieu then walk along the river to Buckler’s Hard hamlet (lovely at high tide).
-Take the ferry from Lymington to Yarmouth on the Isle of Wight, then hop on an open-top bus to see the Needles.
+Visit Beaulieu, then walk along the river to Buckler’s Hard hamlet (lovely at high tide).
 Let Lime Wood know in advance and they'll arrange a kayak trip on the nearby Beaulieu River.

 Spotting wild ponies and singing loudly to the Glee soundtrack in glorious evening sunshine isn’t a bad way to pass the time in the mother of all traffic jams.
 But then this is a Friday evening, and we are heading to Lyndhurst.
 Yet it is with peckers up that we turn off the Beaulieu Road to Lime Wood.
 In the style of the best country house hotel arrivals, we approach a suitably patrician Georgian house in golden stone along a sweeping drive flanked by well-tended lawns.
 Perfection.
 All we need is a dashingly handsome young man in a slightly self-conscious tweed cap to take our bags.
 Ah yes, there he is.
 Next, cheery front-of-housers joke with the children, ignoring chocolatey faces and bare feet.
 Lime Wood, you do welcomes very well indeed.